Cat (Red Dwarf): 1980s

-In "Waiting for God" (1988), Holly translates a holy book written by the Cat's people for Lister, in which Lister is described as the cats' god "Cloister", and that his plan of buying a farm on Fiji and opening up a hot dog and doughnut diner has become their idea of Heaven, with Fiji known to the cat people as "Fuchal".
-Holly also tells of thousands of years of holy wars fought by two factions: those who believed the humorous hats at Fuchal should be red and those who believed they should be blue.
+In "Waiting for God" (1988), Holly translates a holy book written by the Cat's people, in which Lister is described as the cats' god "Cloister".
+His plan of buying a farm on Fiji and opening up a hot dog and doughnut diner has become their idea of Heaven, with Fiji known to the cat people as "Fuchal".
+Thousands of years of holy wars were fought by two factions: those who believed the humorous hats at Fuchal should be red, and those who believed they should be blue.
 Ironically, Lister had wanted them to be green.
-Eventually, the two factions formed a truce and built two great space arks to go and search for Lister and the promised land.
+Eventually, the two factions formed a truce and built two great space arks to go and search for "Cloister" and the promised land.
 One of the two arks, following a set of sacred directions (Lister's laundry list, which he lined Frankenstein's basket with), promptly crashed into an asteroid.
-According to a dying cat priest (Noel Coleman), "the sick and the lame" cat people did not go on the arks with the rest of the cats, and were left on Red Dwarf to die.
+According to a dying cat priest (Noel Coleman), "the sick and the lame" cat people did not board the arks with the rest of the cats, and were left on Red Dwarf to die.
 Two of these cats were the Cat's parents, a female "cripple" and a male "idiot" who ate his own feet.
 Over time, the rest of the cat people died off.

-According to Lister in "Me²" (1988), there are no other cats apart from the Cat himself aboard Red Dwarf.
+According to Lister in "Me²" (1988), there are no other cats aboard Red Dwarf.

-"Parallel Universe" (1988) shows Holly's "Holly Hop Drive" trying to get to Earth within a few seconds.
-Instead, however, it lands the crew in a female-oriented parallel universe with another version of Red Dwarf.
-Rather than having a female Cat on board, however, this universe's version of Red Dwarf instead has a male humanoid Dog (played by Matthew Devitt).
-He is depicted as flea-ridden, and having an interest in smelling people's behinds and a fear of baths.
+In "Parallel Universe" (1988) the crew attempt to use Holly's "Holly Hop Drive" to reach Earth.
+Instead it lands them in a parallel universe with another version of Red Dwarf, populated by female versions of the crew.
+However, rather than having a female Cat on board, there is a male humanoid Dog (played by Matthew Devitt).
+He is depicted as flea-ridden, having an interest in smelling people's behinds, and a fear of baths.

-In "Timeslides" (1989), the Cat race temporarily ceases to exist after Lister is seen travelling back in time by entering a photographic slide with mutated developing fluid to convince his younger self (played by Emile Charles) to become wealthy and successful and not join the Space Corps.
+In "Timeslides" (1989), the Cat race temporarily ceases to exist after Lister enters a photographic slide developed with mutated developing fluid and travels back in time, convincing his younger self (played by Emile Charles) to become wealthy and successful by not joining the Space Corps.
 The hologram Arnold Rimmer (Chris Barrie) unwittingly reverses this new timeline by going back in time to his boyhood self (played by Simon Gaffney), causing the Cat race to come back into existence.